DataDog/documentation/content/en/notebooks/_index.md

 This approach places the image inline with your text, but does not provide options for resizing the image.

-Enter the edit mode on any markdown cell and use any of the following options to add the image:
+Enter the edit mode on any Markdown cell and use any of the following options to add the image:
 - Drop an image file into the text cell area.
 - Copy and paste the image directly into the text cell area.
-- Hyperlink an external image using the image widget in the header or by referencing the [official markdown guide][2]. **Note**: This option will not upload the image to be hosted by Datadog.
+- Hyperlink an external image using the image widget in the header or by referencing the [official Markdown guide][2]. **Note**: This option does not upload the image to be hosted by Datadog.

 You can preview the image in the Preview tab before saving it to your notebook.